k0retux/fuddly/docs/source/tutorial.rst

 .. seealso:: Refer to :ref:`probes` for details on the available generic
-             probes that you can use within you project.
+             probes that you can use within your project.

 In order to associate one or more probe to a target, you have to add them within the ``targets`` global variable of the related project file (refer to :ref:`tuto:project`).
 More precisely, for a target ``A``,